-Meet offers a very simple way to video chat with colleagues, friends and family, assuming everyone has Google accounts, which is a requirement for both hosts and participants.
-To get started, simply go to Meet, click “Join or start a meeting,” name the meeting (if desired) and send your invitations.
-You can also schedule a meeting with Google Calendar, and Google includes a number of security features, such as the ability to admit or deny entry.
+Meet offers a straightforward way to video chat with colleagues, friends, and family, assuming everyone has Google accounts, a requirement for both hosts and participants.
+To get started, go to Meet, click “Join or start a meeting,” name the meeting (if desired) and send your invitations.
+You can also schedule an appointment with Google Calendar, and Google includes several security features, such as the ability to admit or deny entry.

 Unlimited meeting time until September 30; then 60-minute limit